← All Guides

 What is the best medication dispenser for elderly parents?

-Hero Health Automatic Dispenser ($30/month) is our top pick for seniors managing complex medication schedules — it dispenses the right pills at the right time and alerts caregivers if doses are missed.
-For seniors with simpler needs, the Sagely Smart XL organizer with app reminders is a cost-effective alternative at $25 with no monthly fee.
+The CURABOX Wi-Fi Automatic Pill Dispenser (~$142) is our top pick for seniors managing complex medication schedules — it dispenses the right pills at the right time and alerts caregivers over Wi-Fi if doses are missed, with no monthly subscription.
+For seniors with simpler needs, the Sagely Active organizer with free app reminders is a cost-effective alternative at about $33 with no monthly fee.

 How do automatic pill dispensers work?